Back to the 3D Catalog page

 File formats available:

-All models are produced using the latest version of "modo", by Luxology.
-So, if you're a modo user, you can skip the rest of this page.
-(You get ".lxo" files.)
+All models are produced using the latest version of "MODO", by The Foundry.
+So, if you're a MODO user, you can skip the rest of this page.
+(You get ".lxo" files, and you won't have any file conversion to worry about.)

-I can also provide several other modern file formats, including DXF, .OBJ, Lightwave objects and scenes, and Rhino's .3DM.
+I can also provide several other modern file formats, including DXF, .OBJ, and Rhino's .3DM.
+Via Rhino's converter, I can also supply .3DS files, but they may need to be tweaked slightly, due to the smoothing differences when exported..
 Just let me know what works best for you.
 Textures won't normally be a problem, because most of my aircraft have simple materials and colored polygons, rather than complex UV maps.
+Machine-ready formats including IGES, STEP, SAT, 3DM, and STL can also be created on special request, at an additional cost.